KYVENetwork/docs/docs/protocol_devs/general_concepts/slashing.md

 the node has to receive the max points in a row.
 If for example the node has already 2 points but then starts voting again because of a short internet timeout the points are reset to zero again.
 With this system we can ensure with a high probability, that the node is actually offline.
-The `max_points` is a global parameter and it's value can be found below.
+The `max_points` is a global parameter and its value can be found below.

-Nodes receive a point in the following occurences:
+Nodes receive a point in the following occurrences:

-- When the node is uploader and does not upload withing the Upload Timeout (time can be found below)
+- When the node is uploader and does not upload within the Upload Timeout (time can be found below)
 - When the node is validator and does not vote in the entire bundle proposal round

 ## Slash Parameters